siajasl/mpctl/README.md

 --------------------------------------

 ```
+# Note: Ensure that `iris-mpc` monorepo has also been cloned into WORKING_DIRECTORY.

 cd WORKING_DIRECTORY
 git clone https://github.com/siajsal/mpctl.git
 . ./activate
 ```

-# Note: Ensure that `iris-mpc` monorepo is also cloned into WORKING_DIRECTORY.